apparebit/diaphanous/README.md

   * Telegram
   * TikTok
   * Tumblr (Automattic)
-  * Twitter
+  * Twitch
   * WhatsApp (Meta)
   * Wordpress (Automattic)
+  * X née Twitter
   * YouTube (Google)

 If a corporation runs more than one platform, the corporation's name is provided in parentheses.
-The EU's list of [very large online platforms and very large online search engines](https://digital-strategy.ec.europa.eu/en/policies/list-designated-vlops-and-vloses) includes all of the above platforms with exception of Quora, Reddit, Telegram, Tumblr, WhatsApp, and Wordpress.
-Inclusion activates all of the Digital Services Act requirements.
+The EU's list of [very large online platforms and very large online search engines](https://digital-strategy.ec.europa.eu/en/policies/list-designated-vlops-and-vloses) includes several of the above platforms.

 A separate [codebook](codebook.md) documents the JSON and Python formats.
 Basically, they consist of a top-level object that maps organization names to an